 To best explore Cyclone Tracey and the impact it had on Darwin, head to the Museum and Art Gallery of the Northern Territory (free entry).
 The highlight of the multimedia display is a recording of the terrifying sound of the cyclone.
 Don’t also miss out on seeing Sweetheart, the stuffed remains of a huge crocodile that used to reside near Darwin.

-At sunset, if it’s a Thursday or Sunday night during the dry season, head to Mindil Beach Sunset Market.
+Come sunset time, if it’s a Thursday or Sunday night during the dry season, head to Mindil Beach Sunset Market.
 There you’ll find a huge selection of international food stalls, as well as arts, crafts and clothing stalls, and great views from the beach of the sunset.
 Alternatively, head to East Point, along with some drinks, and find a seat to quietly watch the sun sink into the water.

 Jumping Croc Cruise